 Every day to us is Easter: Experience resurrection all year long

-On Easter, many United Methodists sing, “Every day to us is Easter, with its resurrection song.”
+During the Easter season, many United Methodists sing, “Every day to us is Easter, with its resurrection song.”
 These words open the last verse of “Easter People Raise Your Voices” (United Methodist Hymnal #304) penned by United Methodist pastor the Rev. William M. James.
 The hymn reminds us that we celebrate renewal every day.

 Out of floodwaters